Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/about/2018BoardReport.md

 ---
+layout: default-en
 title: 2018 Annual General Meeting
 description: AGM Lac Notre-Dame and Usher Lake Association
 date: 2018-12-29T13:10:52-05:00
 ---

-# 2018 Annual General Meeting minutes
+### 2018 Annual General Meeting minutes

-## Minutes of 2018 Annual General Meeting of the Notre Dame and Usher Lakes Association
+#### Minutes of 2018 Annual General Meeting of the Notre Dame and Usher Lakes Association

 Annual General Meeting - Rupert Community Hall, August 18, 2018, 10:00 am

 Mandate of the association:
 "to promote, protect and preserve the quality of Lac Notre Dame and Usher Lake and the watershed environment of the Lakes to ensure their continued use and enjoyment by all".

-## Constitution of the meeting - quorum based on registered members
+#### Constitution of the meeting - quorum based on registered members

 As the new president, Lisa Fast opened the meeting, and thanked Jane Hayward for her work as president for the previous three years.
 Quorum requires at least 25% of members be present - there were 21 members present at the meeting - quorum was reached.